 Once desired point is added it is necessary to adjust calibration entry so correct volume is injected.
-User will need to collect dispensed liquid, measure it, and then enter value into "Injection Volume (μL)" (1).
+User will need to collect dispensed liquid.
+Then change desired colume in calibration table (1).

 Typically, this is done by collecting liquid into a 1-2ml conical bottom Eppendorf tube and measuring dispensed volume using a pipette.